aescobedo01/web200/README.md

 # WEB200
 Learning JavaScript!

 Welcome to my repository!
 My name is Ana Escobedo and I am taking WEB200 to help deepen my understanding of JavaScript.
-I have a learning disability so learning is better for me with an instructor, which is another reason why I am taking this class.
+I am taking this class because I have a learning disability so learning is better for me with an instructor.
 I hope to use JavaScript to further my knowledge about web development in order to get an associates in science with a focus in web development.
 Ideally, I would love to be a back-end developer and impliment JavaScript techniques, but I am still considering what potential career options there are.
 I am excited to learn about how JavaScript makes web pages more interactive.

 <b>Session 2</b>
 Session two was very informative for learning all about variables and expressions.
 I learned about how functions work and how to prompt the user to input information.
 Variables are containers that store values, such as let, which is followed by the variable name.
 A string shows up as text in the browser.
 While coding my JavaScript, I realized that my function for the age converter program did not function properly because I did not initialize my variables before typing in my commands.
 This information has very useful for me because I have learned how to collect and process the user input using operators and variables and successfully provided the user with an end result.
 I hope to use this information in the future to create websites designed to help users with calculating information.